 If you’re moving your business applications, data, servers, websites or workloads from ageing or otherwise legacy on-premises hardware, you may be reliant on local backups within equally ageing recovery solutions that won’t translate when you make the eventual move to the cloud.

-Azure has several in-built and streamlined backup services and it’s vital to examine their capabilities early, understand how they align and benefit your migration objectives, and leverage them to ensure all assets you are moving to your new environment are protected, safe and accessible from the get-go.
+Azure has several in-built and streamlined backup services and it’s vital to examine their capabilities before the migration, so you understand how they align and benefit your migration objectives, and you can leverage them to ensure all assets you are moving to your new environment are protected, safe and accessible from the get-go.

 Maintaining control with Azure Migration: What’s my next steps?